Juussticee/Electrical-Faults-Detection-and-Classification/README.md

 # Citations
 Kaggle Dataset: Electrical Fault detection and Classification by E Sathya Prakash Simulink Model Github Repo : Electrical Faults Detection and Classification by KingArthur000
+# credits
+Bilal - Team member
+Mahmoud - Team member
+Insaf - Team member
+We would like also to thank the **Zaka.ai Team** for their continuous support, guidance, and dedication throughout this journey.
+Their expertise and insights were instrumental in the success of this project.

+Thank you for making this experience possible!